 Distinguished Life Fellow of the American Psychiatric Association

-I read TREATING the 'UNTREATABLE' with fascination, and with awe at
+I read Treating the 'Untreatable' with fascination, and with awe at

 your insight, your patience and pertinacity, and above all: your